 Where to kayak in Ann Arbor

 The Huron River is one of Michigan’s gems and provides paddlers a perfect stretch of river for a relaxing paddle on a spring or summer day.
-There are three main kayak rental services in the Ann Arbor area—all three have single and double kayaks.
+There are two boat liveries operated by Parks and Recreation: the Gallup Park Livery and the Argo Park Livery.

 What to wear